Booker Omole: 2021 defamation of Elisha Ochieng Odhiambo

-On July 28, 2021, the High Court ruled in favor of Elisha Ochieng Odhiambo.
-The court found that Omole had indeed published defamatory content that harmed Odhiambo's reputation.
-In its ruling, the court stressed the constitutional importance of protecting individual dignity and reputation, as guaranteed under Kenyan law.
-The court ruled that Omole had defamed the Odhiambo with malice and ordered Omole to pay general damages of Kshs 5,000,000; aggravated damages of Kshs 1,000,000 in restitution for defamation.
+On 28 July 2021, the High Court ruled in favor of Elisha Ochieng Odhiambo, stating that Omole had defamed the Odhiambo with malice, and ordered Omole to pay general damages of Kshs 5,000,000; aggravated damages of Kshs 1,000,000 in restitution for defamation.
 Omole was also ordered to pay for the costs of the suit and interest on the awarded amounts from the date of the judgement until full payment.
 Additionally, the court issued a permanent injunction barring Omole from making any further defamatory statements about Odhiambo and the NG-CDF at Masinde Primary School.